craftercms/docs/source/developers/plugins/studio/plugin-sidebar-example.rst

             </params>
           </modulehook>

 #.
-Let's take a look at our plugin in action by viewing the **Dashboard** by clicking on the site name or the Crafter CMS logo at the top left of your browser:
+Let's take a look at our plugin in action by viewing the **Dashboard** by clicking on the site name or the CrafterCMS logo at the top left of your browser:

    .. image:: /_static/images/developer/plugins/sidebar-plugin-in-action.png
       :align: center